platacard/verity/libs/client/README.md

 ### Methods

-`loadDependencies` - Loads dependencies for current application version from the Verity API.
+`getDependencies` - Loads dependencies for current application version from the Verity API.

 ```typescript
 client